vanheesk/pwd-validator/README.md

 # pwd-validator
 A password validator service based on the HaveIBeenPwned datadump using an embedded Firebird as datasource.
-Important note: this is not meant for production purposes!

 ## Included features
 * Validate the SHA1 hash of a string against the list of breached passwords